Pose Priors from Language Models: Experiments

 For the one-person case, we use the following prompt for LLaVA:

 We use the same prompt as above to rewrite the caption.
 We then use the following prompt to create the formatted table:

-We use the \texttt{gpt-4-0125-preview} version of GPT4 via the OpenAI API (we obtained better results using this model than \texttt{gpt-4-1106-preview}).

-The latency of this approach is much higher than the single-stage approach used with GPT4-V, since we must feed each caption individually to the OpenAI API.
-Therefore, we set $N=5$ for these experiments.
+We set $N=5$ for these experiments.
 Since we change $N$, we also need to select appropriate thresholds $f$ and $t$.
 As in the experiments with GPT4-V, we set $t = N$ for all datasets except CHI3D.
 For CHI3D, we find on the validation set that $t=2$ works better than $t=1$, so we set $t=2$.
 As in the experiments with GPT4-V, we set $f=1$ for the 2-person datasets, and we set $f=3$ for MOYO, to approximate the ratio $f/N$ used in the GPT4-V experiments.
-Finally, when converting the constraint pairs to loss functions, we found that on a small number of examples, the pipeline produced a large number of constraints, leading to very slow loss functions.
-Therefore, we discarded loss functions that are longer than 10000 characters.
+Finally, as stated in Appendix~\ref{sec:supp-quant}, we discard loss functions that are longer than 10000 characters.

 Table~\ref{tab:llava} shows the results.
 On the 2-person datasets, the LLaVA+GPT4 approach performs better than the contact heuristic but not as well as GPT4-V. This is in line with holistic multimodal evaluations that indicate that GPT4-V performs better than LLaVA \cite{wildvision}.
 On the 1-person yoga dataset, the performance of LLaVA+GPT4 is comparable with that of the baseline (HMR2+opt).
 The reason that LLaVA performs worse than GPT4-V in this setting may be that LLaVA does not have enough training data on yoga to provide useful constraints.